-If you want my list of objects and a Easter Bible verse for each egg, leave your email below.
+If you want my list of objects and a Easter Bible verse for each egg, leave your first name and primary email below.

 Fifteen to twenty years later, we still have our Resurrection Eggs.
 The egg cartons are waiting for grandkids to visit….someday!

 NOTE: I know some moms don’t have time to do this Easter craft.
 Yep, life gets in the way so go ahead and buy your Resurrection Eggs

 Here’s what’s included in the set: